A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Processing and Storage Requirements

 \section{Processing and Storage Requirements}

-An interferometer measures a full correlation matrix for all times and frequencies.
-This is a significant amount of data which must be moved, calibrated, imaged etc.
+In principle, an interferometer can measure a full correlation matrix of cross-correlated antenna signals for a series of times and frequencies.
+This is a significant amount of data which must be moved, calibrated, imaged, etc. Although in practice there are often cuts made to the number of antennas, times, and/or frequencies used in data analysis schemes, maximizing the sensitivity and scientific return of an experiment necessitates handling as much of the data as possible in a reliable and efficient manner.

 An array with $N_\mathrm{ant}$ elements has $N_\mathrm{ant}(N_\mathrm{ant}+1)/2$ unique pairs of antennas (including auto-correlations).
 Each of these baselines produces a spectrum consisting of $N_\mathrm{freq}$ frequency channels, which is produced by the correlator every $\Delta t_\mathrm{corr}$ seconds.
-Such a spectrum is produced for each polarization element of the antenna, and combined when forming visiblities to produce $N_\mathrm{pol}$ spectra.
+Such a spectrum is produced for each polarization element of the antenna, and cross-correlated when forming visiblities to produce $N_\mathrm{pol}$ instrumental polarization spectra.
 For a given observation window $T_\mathrm{obs}$, the total number of spectra generated is $N_\mathrm{time} = T_\mathrm{obs}/\Delta t_\mathrm{corr}$.
 Visibilities are typically recorded as single-precision floating-point complex numbers, where the real and imaginary components each require 4 bytes to store.
 Thus, the total volume of data $V$ produced by HERA in a single night of observation is:

-The fully constructed HERA array will consist of 350 antennas, 6144 frequency channels, 4 combinations of instrumental polarization, and produce spectra every 2 seconds.
-For a typical observation of 12 hours, this leads to a raw data volume of over 260 terabytes (TB).
+The fully constructed HERA array will consist of $N_\mathrm{ant} = 350$, $N_\mathrm{freq} = 6144$, $N_\mathrm{pol} = 4$, and produce spectra every 2 seconds.
+For a typical observation of 12 hours ($N_\mathrm{time} = 21,600$), this leads to a raw data volume of over 260 terabytes (TB).
 The actual data volume recorded by HERA is significantly smaller than this (e.g., using baseline dependent averaging, as described in \citealt{wijnholds_etal2018}), though the resulting data volume per night is projected to be well over 50 TB.
 A typical observing season for HERA is 100 days, so several petabytes of data are generated within a single observing season.